TABLE OF CONTENTS

 Step 1

-The first script evaluates whether the machine is compliant or not by using PowerShell to determine the presence of a specific registry key:
+Create an SCCM Configuration Baseline with one Configuration Item that includes two scripts.
+The first script checks for compliance by using PowerShell to verify the presence of a specific registry key:

-The PowerShell script will return a value of 'True' if the registry key exists or 'False' otherwise.
+The PowerShell script will return 'True' if the registry key is present or 'False' if absent.

 Step 2

-If the first script determines that the client is non-compliant, a second script - containing the remediation - will run:
+If the first script identifies the client as non-compliant, the second script will execute:

-The script installs the Prep Driver from the local CCM folder on the client before pausing for 10 seconds to allow the driver install to complete before the CCMExec service is restarted.
-Once the SCCM client has re-initialised, a hardware and software scan is triggered.
+The script installs the Prep Driver from the local CCM folder on the client, pauses for 10 seconds to allow the installation to complete, and then restarts the CCMExec service.
+After re-initialisation, a hardware and software scan is triggered.

 Step 3

-Both scripts are linked together using a Compliancy Rule in SCCM.
-The rule is looking for an output of 'True' from the first script and will only run the second script should a 'False' be returned:
+Link both scripts using a Compliance Rule in SCCM.
+This rule checks for 'True' from the first script and only executes the second script if it receives 'False':

 Step 4

-The Configuration item should be limited to run only against Windows 7 SP1 and Windows Server 2008 R2 SP1 clients as these are the only operating systems affected:
+Limit the Configuration Item to run only on Windows 7 SP1 and Windows Server 2008 R2 SP1 clients, as these are the only affected operating systems.

-Once the compliance settings are complete, the Configuration Baseline can be deployed to a device collection containing Windows 7 and Server 2008 machines.
+Once compliance settings are configured, deploy the Configuration Baseline to a device collection comprising Windows 7 and Server 2008 machines.

 Verify the Fix

-Once the Compliance Baseline has been deployed to the machine(s) it will appear in the 'Configurations' tab of the SCCM client properties.
-It will run on the schedule set within the deployment.
-Once run the 'Compliance State' should change from 'Unknown' to either 'Compliant' or 'Non-Compliant':
+After deploying the Compliance Baseline, it will appear in the 'Configurations' tab of the SCCM client properties.
+Execution occurs based on the set schedule.
+Once complete, the 'Compliance State' status should change from 'Unknown' to either 'Compliant' or 'Non-Compliant':

-The baseline will re-evaluate after the remediation script has run to determine whether the Prep Driver has been successfully installed:
+The baseline will reevaluate after the remediation script runs to check if the Prep Driver has been successfully installed.

-Once the machine has completed its hardware and software scans, these should now be successfully passed to the clients Management Point and available in the SCCM console:
+Once the machine completes its hardware and software scans, this data should be sent to the Management Point and be available in the SCCM console:

 Resources